Couple seen pointing guns at protesters issues statement; claims actions were ‘in fear of imminent harm’

-ST. LOUIS (Nexstar Media Wire) – St. Louis Circuit Attorney Kim Gardner is now investigating a husband and wife who were seen in photos pointing guns at protesters outside their home along a private street in St. Louis on Sunday night.
+ST. LOUIS, Mo.
+(Nexstar Media Wire) – St. Louis Circuit Attorney Kim Gardner is now investigating a husband and wife who were seen in photos pointing guns at protesters outside their home along a private street in St. Louis on Sunday night.

 All of the property in the neighborhood is private, including the streets and sidewalks, according to Al Watkins, the couple’s attorney.